 Feedback PLC announces that, in compliance with the Medical Device Directive (MDD) and having met the stringent criteria associated with the manufacture of a medical device, it has affixed a CE Mark to Bleepa.
 Bleepa is Feedback’s flagship imaging-based communication platform for clinicians to access medical grade images through smartphones, tablets and desktops.

-All clinical communication platforms that display digital images of patients for the purpose of diagnosis are classed as medical devices under the MD Directive guidelines and require a CE mark.
-The Directors of Feedback believe that Bleepa is the only communication platform to address the UK market that has met MD Directive certification requirements.
+All clinical communication platforms that display digital images of patients for the purpose of diagnosis are classed as medical devices under the MDD guidelines and require a CE mark.
+Feedback believes that Bleepa is the only communication platform to address the UK market that has met MDD certification requirements.

-The Directors also believe that having a CE mark is a major step forward for the Bleepa product since the use of a non-CE marked product inappropriately may put individual clinicians and Trusts at risk of civil claims for damages arising from misuse of that product.
-For this reason the Medicines & Healthcare products Regulatory Agency (“MHRA”) advise that all providers only use appropriately CE marked devices.
+We also believe that having a CE mark is a major step forward for the Bleepa product since the use of a non-CE marked product inappropriately may put individual clinicians and trusts at risk of civil claims for damages arising from misuse of that product.
+For this reason the Medicines & Healthcare products Regulatory Agency (MHRA) advise that all providers only use appropriately CE marked devices.

 Dr Tom Oakley, CEO of Feedback, commented:

 “We believe that Bleepa is the future for communicating about patient care and is already changing the way in which clinicians discuss cases and process patients through the hospital system.
 The CE mark is an important milestone in its commercialisation and sets Feedback apart from other providers.

 “Pennine Acute Hospitals NHS Trust is already demonstrating the value of using Bleepa across the hospital setting.
 This important regulatory milestone offers healthcare providers confidence in our product over other unregulated providers as we continue the roll-out of Bleepa in support of the NHS, both to support the fight against COVID-19 as well in day-to-day patient management.”